Approximate Generalized Matching: $f$-Factors and $f$-Edge Covers: Introduction

-\paragraph{Structure of the Paper.} In Section~\ref{sec:basis} we give an introduction to the LP-formulation of generalized matching problems and the structure of their blossoms and augmenting walks.
-In Section~\ref{sec:reduction-1} we show that a folklore reduction from 1-edge cover to 1-factor is approximation-preserving and in Section~\ref{sec:reduction-2} we reduce approximate $f$-edge cover to approximate $f$-factor.
-In Section~\ref{sec:approx} we give an $O(Wm\epsilon^{-1})$-time algorithm for $(1-\epsilon)$-approximate $f$-factor in graphs with weights in $[1,W]$ and then speed it up to $O(m \epsilon^{-1} \log{\epsilon^{-1})}$, independent of weight.
-Section~\ref{sec:aug-walk} gives a linear time algorithm to compute a maximal set of augmenting walks; cf. \cite[\S 8]{GT91}.
+\paragraph{Structure of the Paper.} In Section~\ref{sec:basis} we give an introduction to the LP-formulation of generalized matching problems and Gabow's formulation \cite{Gab18} for their blossoms and augmenting walks.
+In Section~\ref{sec:reduction-1} we show that a folklore reduction from 1-edge cover to 1-matching is approximation-preserving and in Section~\ref{sec:reduction-2} we reduce approximate $f$-edge cover to approximate $f$-matching.
+In Section~\ref{sec:approx} we give an $O(Wm\alpha(m, n)\epsilon^{-1})$-time algorithm for $(1-\epsilon)$-approximate $f$-matching in graphs with weights in $[0,W]$ and then speed it up to $O(m\alpha(m, n) \epsilon^{-1} \log{\epsilon^{-1})}$, independent of the weight function.
+Section~\ref{sec:aug-walk} gives $O(m\alpha(m, n))$ algorithm to compute a maximal set of augmenting walks and alternating cycles; cf.~\cite[\S 8]{GT91}.